mvysny/mvysny.github.io/_posts/2023-6-13-okhttp-vs-httpclient.md

 URIBuilder is useful when you need to programmatically create the URI, e.g. programmatically add query parameters and escape them correctly.
 URIBuilder is unfortunately not baked in JVM.
 Fear not, there are these solutions:

 * Use the [apache-uribuilder](https://gitlab.com/mvysny/apache-uribuilder) library.
-It's a fork of Apache HttpCore5 but with just the URIBuilder
+It's a fork of Apache HttpCore5 but with just the URIBuilder part.
 * Alternatively, this [urlbuilder project](https://github.com/mikaelhg/urlbuilder) looks good too.
 * Alternatively use [http4k](https://www.http4k.org/guide/howto/client_as_a_function/) with a bit of [error-checking code](../using-gson-with-http4k/)